 You’ve decided to go vegetarian or become vegan, but now what?
 If you're trying to figure out what your next step should be, these quick tips will help you make the transition to be vegetarian.
 Use these 10 tactics to start your new vegan or vegetarian diet and lifestyle.

 Many dishes you already enjoy are adaptable to remove meat and animal products.
 For example, omit meatballs from your favorite spaghetti recipe, or replace with a vegetarian meat substitute, such as GimmeLean.
 Chances are, much of what you already eat could easily be made vegetarian.

-If you want to become a vegetarian, you'll want to explore new foods!
+If you want to become a vegetarian, you'll want to explore new foods.
 Although most large grocery stores stock soy milk and veggie burgers, try browsing in your local health food stores to see what new foods you can find.
-Make it fun and exciting to become vegetarian!
+There's always something new to try, and the staff can help you find what you're looking for or give advice on which products are best.
+Make it fun and exciting to become vegetarian.

 If you hated a particular food the first time, such as veggie burgers, try it again later, using a different product brand or prepared differently or with different seasonings and spices.
 Not all products are the same, and you may prefer one product or style of preparation.
 For example, if you microwaved your veggie burger the first time, try grilling it next time.

 Watch Now: 6 Myths About a Vegetarian Diet

-If you’re the only one in your family transitioning to a vegetarian diet, you don’t have to cook two separate meals!
+If you’re the only one in your family transitioning to a vegetarian diet, you don’t have to cook two separate meals.
 Simply cook the meat for dishes like stir-fries and pasta dishes in a separate pan and add to a separated portion just before serving.